onehatt29/MechaCar_Statistical_Analysis/README.md

 Lot2 T-test comes in at slightly over the population mean of 1,500 pounds per square inch. lot3 is slightly under population mean of 1,500 pounds per square inch

+ ## Study Design: MechaCar vs Competition

+# In  order to compare the MechaCar to the Competition there are certain metrics that are required.
+The study would require data of what must desire from the customer, such as gas milage, comfort, speed, Manufacturer warranty, maintenance cost, and purchase rebates.
+To obtain these metrics I would test gas milage and maintenance cost of the competition.
+The alternative hypothesis of these metrics would be gas milage, maintenance cost and manufacturer warranty.

+For this test I would use Hypothesis testing that will test for Specify the Null Hypothesis, Specify the Alternative Hypothesis, Set the Significance Level, Calculate the Test Statistic and Corresponding P-Value
+.